Certifications & Compliance

 NATO GENERIC VEHICLE ARCHITECTURE (NGVA)

-Similar to the UK Defence Standard 23-09 above, the NATO Generic Vehicle Architecture (NGVA) establishes some minimum objective specifications for interoperability.
+Similar to the UK Defence Standard 23-009, the NATO Generic Vehicle Architecture (NGVA) establishes some minimum objective specifications for interoperability.
+The NGVA has been distributed within NATO as STANDARD ANTO AGREEMENT (STANAG) 4754 and is in review.
 APC display products comply and exceed current specifications.

 ISO 9241-303:2008(E) – ERGONOMICS OF HUMAN SYSTEM INTERACTION – PART 303: REQUIREMENTS FOR ELECTRONIC VISUAL DISPLAYS